r-huijts/YouTubeAPIKit/README.md

 Note: you would include in the request the parameters if needed like: query, browseId or anything like this to put in the body of the request to send.

 ## Troubleshooting:
-This category lists solutions to problems you might encounter with YouTubeKit.
+This category lists solutions to problems you might encounter with YouTubeAPIKit.

 ### Connections problems
 - ```Error Domain=NSURLErrorDomain Code=-1003 "A server with the specified hostname could not be found."```